home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

 Then click on 'Apply Changes':

-The `emoncms` sensor {% term integration %} creates sensors for the feeds available in your local or cloud based version of [Emoncms](https://emoncms.org).
+The `emoncms` sensor {% term integration %} creates sensors for the feeds available in your local or cloud-based version of [Emoncms](https://emoncms.org).

 To enable this {% term integration %}, add the following lines to your {% term "`configuration.yaml`" %} file.
 It will list all feeds as a sensor.
 {% include integrations/restart_ha_after_config_inclusion.md %}